nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Format: `unschedule INDEX`

-You can remove the suggested time slot of your assignments from the assignment list by specifying the assignment `INDEX` as shown in your assignment list.
+You can remove the suggested time slot of your assignments from the Assignment List by specifying the assignment `INDEX` as shown in your Assignment List.

 For example, `unschedule 3` will remove the suggested time slot of your third assignment.
     ![UserGuideUnscheduleCommandInput](images/UserGuideUnscheduleCommandInput.PNG)